 In light of the new restrictions, Rutland Water Nature Reserve will be closed until further notice.
 All facilities will be CLOSED including the car parks at Egleton and Lyndon, visitor centres, toilets, bird hides and tracks.

 Charnwood Lodge is now open to LRWT members only, please email email@example.com with your membership number and we will provide you with more details on how to access the reserve.

-Most of our staff are now working from home.
+Most of our staff will continue to work from home and our offices will remain open for critical work only.
 So please be patient with us as we may take a little longer to respond to messages and phone calls.